21 September 2025 - 24 September 2025

-Ladakh festival is an endeavour to revive, showcase and popularise the rich culture, festivals, and cuisines of Leh-Ladakh.
-This annual festival, which takes place in the month of September, features exhilarating lama dance performances, masked dance, music performances, folk singing, Buddhist ceremonies, food and lots more to admire and appreciate.
+This annual festival is a spirited endeavour to revive, showcase, and popularise the rich culture, festivals, and cuisines of Leh-Ladakh.
+Held in September, it features mesmerising lama dance performances, masked dances, music displays, folk singing, Buddhist ceremonies, and a culinary extravaganza.
+Ladakh's culture bears a potent influence from neighbouring nations like Tibet and China, shaped by historical accessibility for travellers from Central and East Asia.

 1. Wild Adventures.
 The alluring landscapes of Leh and Ladakh are a hub of adventurous activities such as trekking, jeep safaris, mountain biking, mountaineering, camping, and more.
 The place is a paradise for adventure enthusiasts.